AnandhiRuckmoni/ai-coding-agent/readme.md

 - Analyse the repository structure
 - Generate an execution plan
 - Modify the selected source files
-- Display a final execution report
+- Display a final report containing the execution plan, selected feature, files modified, and implementation steps.